 Being an out lesbian is not for everyone.
 There are lots of women who stay in the closet because of their family or their job or their church.

-You can still get fired in 29 states for being lesbian.
+You can still get fired in some states for being a lesbian woman.
 It’s sad but true nonetheless.